Semi-Popular Matchings and Copeland Winners: Introduction

-{\bf Relaxations of popularity.} A natural relaxation of popularity is {\em low unpopularity} and two of the well-known measures for quantifying the unpopularity of a matching are {\em unpopularity margin/factor}~\cite{M08} that bound the additive/multiplicative gap of the worst pairwise defeat suffered by the matching.
-A popular matching has unpopularity margin~0 and unpopularity factor at most~1.
-It is easy to construct a bipartite instance on $n$ vertices with weak rankings where every matching has unpopularity margin/factor $\Omega(n)$.
-Thus it can be the case that every matching suffers a heavy defeat against some other matching.
+The non-existence and intractability results for popular matchings motivate the study of relaxations in search of positive results.
+A natural relaxation of popularity is {\em low unpopularity} and two of the well-known measures for quantifying the unpopularity of a matching are {\em unpopularity margin} and {\em unpopularity factor}~\cite{M08}.
+The former bounds the additive gap and the latter bounds the multiplicative gap of the worst pairwise defeat suffered by the matching.
+Specifically, a matching $N$ that minimizes $\max_M\Delta(M,N)$ is a least unpopularity margin matching and a matching $N$ that minimizes $\max_M (\phi(M,N)/\phi(N,M)$) is a least unpopularity factor matching.
+A popular matching has unpopularity margin~0 and unpopularity factor exactly~1 (where we interpret $0/0$ as 1).

+A matching $M$ with low unpopularity margin/factor may lose many elections, however $M$ can be considered to be {\em approximately popular} because there are no heavy defeats.
+It is easy to construct a bipartite instance on $n$ vertices with weak rankings (analogous to the one in Fig.~\ref{fig:Intro_Popular_Ties}) where every matching has unpopularity margin/factor $\Omega(n)$.
+So it can be the case that every matching suffers a heavy defeat against some other matching.

-An intriguing alternative is to ask for a matching $M$ such that $\Delta(M,N) \ge 0$ for a large number of matchings $N$.
-This is closely related to the notion of {\em semi-popularity}~\cite{K20}.
+An intriguing alternative is to ask for a matching that does not suffer many defeats.
+If $M$ is a popular matching, the constraints $\Delta(M,N) \ge 0$ have to be satisfied for all matchings $N$.
+Finding a matching that satisfies the maximum number of these constraints is $\mathsf{NP}$-hard since that would solve the popular matching problem.
+What would be the complexity of seeking a matching that violates only a small fraction of these constraints?

+Note that there are four matchings in the instance in Fig.~\ref{fig:Intro_Popular_Roommates} (this includes the empty matching) and each of these four matchings loses to at least one matching.
+Is there always a matching that is guaranteed to {\em not lose} against a good fraction of matchings, say a majority of the matchings (i.e., not lose against at least $\mu/2$ matchings, where $\mu$ is the total number of matchings)?
+This is precisely the notion of {\em semi-popularity} that was introduced in~\cite{K20}.